talonhub/community/README.md

 Alternatively, access the directory by right clicking the Talon icon in taskbar, and clicking `Scripting>Open ~/talon`, then navigating to `user`.

+On windows wherever the linux path `~/.talon` is displayed substitute it with the default windows home user directory which is `C:\Users\%username%\AppData\Roaming\talon`

 The folder structure should look like:

 `~/.talon/user/knausj_talon`